hnw/jpauli.github.io/_carew/posts/2016-01-14-php-7-objects.md

 Using `offsetof()` here has one implication : **the zend_object must be the last member of your_custom_struct object**.
 Obviously if you declare types after it, you'll run into trouble accessing them, because of the way *zend_object* is allocated now in PHP 7.

 Remember that now in PHP 7, *zend_object* has a struct hack.
-That means that the allocated memory will differ from `sizeof(zend_object)`.
+That means that the allocated memory quantity will differ from `sizeof(zend_object)`.
 To allocate a *zend_object*, one would use :

 	/* PHP 5 */